 Determine whether or not to keep playing based on the number of students still standing.
-The following are suggestions for additional "freezes": (a) your dog has to go to the vet, (b) your car broke down, and (c) you were invited to a party and need a special outfit.
+The following are suggestions for additional "freezes": (a) taxes are due, (b) your car broke down, and (c) you have a job interview and need an appropriate outfit.